Ideas Union

 The mere threat of senior management potentially going to jail is the reason almost all cases of this nature are settled before Court, and also because big companies do not want it on the public record that their people have stolen ideas.

-We are advised the main purpose of Ideas Union is not the prosecution of thieves, although that is the fun part.
-But our main role is deterrence - to prevent companies stealing your commercial ideas.
-That our real role is to make companies happily do a deal with members so the member gets paid a reasonable amount for coming up with a Comcept the company can use.
+We are advised the main purpose of Ideas Union is not the prosecution of thieves, although that is the fun-in-the-pants part.
+Our main role is deterrence - to prevent companies stealing your commercial ideas.
+Our core purpose is to make companies happily do a deal with members so the member gets paid a

 This will mean lots more ideas are presented.
 So we expect to be helping great leaps forward in innovation across the globe.
-If you feel confident to present your ideas, and the company buying them feels good, safe that they won't get sued, and they'll have legal use of the Comcept, then we will hopefully see a significant rise in total innovation itself, worldwide.
+If you feel confident to present your ideas, and the company buying them feels good, safe that they won't get sued, and they'll have legal (exclusive?) use of the Comcept, then we will hopefully see a significant rise in total innovation itself, worldwide.

-The more proof and detail that gets saved into your file on each 'Comcept' the easier it will be to prove you created your concept and the other guys did not.
+The more proof and detail that gets saved into your file on each Comcept™ the easier it will be to prove you created your concept and the other guys did not.
 Almost all good ideas go through versions (so you should have evidence of its iterations, white board notes/drawings, early sketches, or notes etc) and get presented to more than one company, (so meetings, emails, presentation versions, emails and texts following the presentation) the deeper and wider the evidence trail, all the better to win your case.

 Patenting is a global (sometimes just local) protection system for commercialising an idea.
 But you can't take out a Patent if the idea is already in the public space – it can't have already been commercialised / sold.

 We strongly encourage members to pursue the Patenting route if it's financially viable – do check with your Patent Attorney.
-Because Ideas Union can only protect ideas up to the point of commercialisation.
+Ideas Union can only protect ideas up to the point of commercialisation.
 We protect against idea theft.
 We can't protect against copying – which is what Patents do.

 But caution - when you commence the Patent process you are telling the world about your idea.
 By definition it is a global broadcast of your concept for others to challenge.
 So be careful proceeding with Patenting and do use a good Patent Attorney.
 If you want help deciding, we will soon be publishing our 'preferred' Patent Attorney list.